Yosef1Alemayo/Power_Ball_Project/README.md

-# Power_Ball_Project
+# Power Ball Project

+My Assignment was to create a PowerBall Game

 It's a game that's very similar to a lottery .

 with only five white balls in the 1-20 range and 1 gold number in the range 1- 10.

-The User Numbers are automatic .
+The user numbers are automatic ,

-and in any case the Power ball has a suitable prize
+And in any case the Power ball has a suitable prize

+In this project, I added the option for a user who can determine the range of numbers himself, and therefore the program becomes more generic

-I used in OOP , Functions, Loops , If Conditions.
+I used in OOP , Functions, Loops , If,Elif,Else Conditions and The Random module

+Thank You,

 Yosef Alemayo